Housebroken or heartbroken? ∙

 REFLECT & PRAY

-The death of innocent, unblemished animals was intended as an object lesson.
+The death of innocent, unblemished animals was intended to be an object lesson.
 What are we to learn from this bloody, somewhat gruesome course of study?

 Sin is grievous and requires action, in some cases even death.
 The Father does not desire or look forward to the death of animals.
 Rather He desires repentance, and in particular a broken and contrite heart.

-The Father does not to overlook or coddle sin.
+The Father does not overlook or coddle sin.
 He does not want His children to do so either.
-He wants us to confront it, to deal with it head on.
-Outward action is not as critical as inward action.
-As we search our hearts and recognize the wickedness of our iniquitous behavior, He desires that we get our hearts right.
+He wants us to confront it, to deal with it head-on.
+Outward action is not as critical as inward reflection.
+We are to search our hearts and recognize the wickedness of our iniquitous behavior, the Father desires that each child of the King gets their heart right.

 Housebroken or heartbroken?
 The choice is ours.